-In addition to directing the Acoustics
+In addition to directing the Acoustics Program, Dr. Sparrow teaches several core and elective courses, including ACS 533, Outdoor Sound Propagation; ACS 540, Nonlinear Acoustics; ACS 544, Computational Acoustics; and ACS 551, Spatial Sound and 3D Audio.
+He advises several M.S. and Ph.D. students on projects involving noise from supersonic aircraft, computational models of

-Program, Dr. Sparrow teaches several core and elective courses, including ACS 533, Outdoor Sound Propagation; ACS 540, Nonlinear Acoustics; ACS 544, Computational Acoustics; and ACS 551, Spatial Sound and 3D Audio.
+Acoustics; and ACS 551, Spatial Sound and 3D Audio.
 He advises several M.S. and Ph.D. students on projects involving noise from supersonic aircraft, computational models of sound propagation through the atmosphere, and nonlinear acoustics.
-During the 2019-2020 academic year, Dr. Sparrow is the president of the Acoustical Society of America.
+During the 2019-2020 academic year, Dr. Sparrow was the president of the Acoustical Society of America.